scandyna/mdt-cmake-modules/BUILD.md

 Additional tools are required to generate the documentation:
  - Sphinx

-To run the unit tests, those libraries and tools are also required:
+To run the tests, those libraries and tools are also required:
- - Gcc
+ - A compiler: Gcc or Clang or MinGW or MSVC
+ - Conan - optional (only required when BUILD_CONAN_TESTS is ON)
- - Qt - Optional (only required when BUILD_QT_TESTS is ON)
+ - Qt - Optional (only required when BUILD_QT_TESTS is ON and the build is not based on Conan)

 For a overview how to install them, see https://gitlab.com/scandyna/build-and-install-cpp